backupbrew/switchbrew/SD Filesystem.md

 Contains directories "placehld" and "registered".

-Also contains file "private".
-Modifying this file results in the system throwing the <this microSD is for another system> error.
+Also contains file "private", which stores the 0x10 [\#SetSdCardEncryptionSeed|sd card seed verification vector](Filesystem%20services.md "wikilink").

 ### placehld and registered

-"placehld" and "registered" are the same, except that the former stores the temp data during eShop title download, while the latter is for the final title data.
-The contents of the former for a title("placehld/<hex>/") are moved into the latter when title download finishes.
+"placehld" and "registered" store game contents; contents are initially downloaded temporarily into the "placehld" folder, and then [moved into the registered folder](NCM%20services#IContentStorage.md##IContentStorage "wikilink") when downloading is complete.

 Some of the "placehld/<hex>" directories are temp-only and don't get moved into "registered".
-These are deleted when the title is launched(?), at that point the directories are already empty.

 No titleIDs are stored in any directories/filenames here.

-All hex IDs(below XXXXXXXX and NcaId) used here are unique per title/content, these are the same for different systems for the same title(s).
+All hex IDs(below 000000XX and NcaId) used here are unique per title/content.
+XX is calculated as the first byte from the output of SHA-256(NcaId).

+Game contents are stored inside [NAX0](NAX0.md "wikilink") archives; due to the 4 GB filesize limit on FAT32, contents that are bigger than 4 GB have additional file contents automatically split into separate files.
+This automatic file-splitting occurs even on exFAT SD cards where it is not necessary.

 <sub-directory under Contents>
-`└── `<directories with upper-case hex: XXXXXXXX>
+`└── <directories with upper-case hex: 000000XX>`
 `    └── <lowercase hex `[`NcaId`](Content%20Manager%20services.md "wikilink")`>.nca`
+`        └── 00 `[`actual`` ``file`` ``for`` ``data``
+``storage`](NAX0.md "wikilink")
-`        └── 00 (Actual file for data storage)`
+`        └── 01 (storage for file data at +4GB in the actual NCA)`
+`        └── {etc}`